- ask about buy cheap nexium

-- buy prednisolone online out of mexico
+- buy cheap ampicillin out of alaska

 It’s probably my Lutheran upbringing that makes me wary of extremism in any form.
 Moderation in all things, doncha know.